How to treat acne?

 Acne Clinic Adelaide Treatments

-Our trained therapist and Registered nurses are trained and experienced in assessing different types of acne and can provide advice about skin care and available treatments.
-We utilize treatments such as prescription medications both oral and topical, fruit acid peels and *Kleresca *Biophotonic treatment to ensure that acne and acne scarring can be treated safely and effectively with minimal scarring.
+Our trained therapist and Registered nurses are experienced in assessing different types of acne and can provide advice about skin care and available treatments.
+We utilize treatments such as prescription medications both oral and topical, fruit acid peels and a Biophotonic light and gel treatment to ensure that acne and acne scarring can be treated safely and effectively with minimal scarring.

-Our nurses and therapist are trained to assess your skin and can recommend clients be “fast tracked” to a consultation with our specialist Dermatologist if further medical treatment is recommended
+Once your skin has been assessed, you can then be “fast tracked” to a consultation with our specialist Dermatologist if further medical treatment is recommended

-A valid referral from a GP is not required, however is encouraged.
+A valid referral from a GP is not required, however is encouraged to receive a medicare rebate.
 Call us directly on 08 8347 1144 or email us at firstname.lastname@example.org to make a booking into our Acne clinic.